This chapter provides a thematic and chronological overview of national reforms and policy developments since 2021.

 For information on reform process in higher education please refer to the text below (Current reforms of the higher education system).

-The Act – Law on School Education, as well as the Act on the Education System, define the duties and powers of the institutions co-creating the education system and the principles on which they can implement educational initiatives.
+The Act – Law on School Education, the Act on the Education System, and the Act of 20 July 2018 - Law on Higher Education and Science define the duties and powers of the institutions co-creating the education system and the principles on which they can implement educational initiatives.